Unleashing Hour-Scale Video Training for Long Video-Language Understanding: VideoMarathon: A Synthetic Long Video Instruction-following Dataset

 \textbf{Diverse QA Generation for Long Videos}.
 Leveraging the multi-level video captions, we generate high-quality and diverse QA pairs across 22 tasks, spanning six major topics in both open-ended and multiple-choice formats.
 To achieve this, we design topic-specific prompts that incorporate (1) detailed instructions for QA generation, (2) topic-specific task descriptions (\eg, scene recognition and transitions within the scene topic), (3) clip-level captions of the corresponding topic following the chronological order, (4) the comprehensive global-level captions, and (5) high-quality QA demo examples sourced from established video benchmarks~\cite{chandrasegaran2024hourvideo,fu2025video,li2024mvbench,patraucean2023perception}.
-These structured prompts facilitate the creation of diverse, contextually grounded QA pairs tailored to the unique challenges of long-video understanding.
-Please refer to Appendix~\ref{sec:appendix} for the detailed prompts of open-ended QA (Figure~\ref{fig:oe_qa_gen}) and multiple-choice QA (Figure~\ref{fig:mc_qa_gen}) generation.
+These structured prompts facilitate the creation of contextually grounded and diverse QA pairs that reflect the unique challenges of long-form video understanding.
+Detailed prompt templates for open-ended (Figure~\ref{fig:oe_qa_gen}) and multiple-choice (Figure~\ref{fig:mc_qa_gen}) QA generation are provided in Appendix~\ref{sec:appendix}.

 \textbf{Comparison}.
 Table~\ref{tab:dataset_comparison} presents a comparison between our proposed VideoMarathon dataset and existing video instruction-following datasets~\cite{chen2024sharegpt4video,zhang2024video}.
 The most significant distinction is VideoMarathon's substantially longer total video time and average video length.
-Moreover, VideoMarathon includes videos ranging from 3 to 60 minutes in duration, filling the gap in \emph{long-form} video instruction training data.
+Moreover, VideoMarathon covers a broader duration range from 3 to 60 minutes, effectively bridging the gap in \emph{long-form} video instruction data.
 Also, the diverse QA tasks and the balanced distribution of open-ended and multiple-choice QA pairs enable Video-LMMs to better handle a wide range of challenging real-world questions.